 How to Travel More Spontaneously

 Here at Faraway Lucy you know I’m all for making travel more unique, quirky and spontaneous.
-It gets you out of your comfort zone (especially when you’re a serial planner like me), and can be a lot more fun and rewarding.
+It gets you out of your comfort zone (especially when you’re a serial planner like me) and can be a lot more fun and rewarding.
 It also allows you to be irresponsible whilst you still can – I’m looking at my fellow students out there.
-Here’s a few ways in which you can make travel more exciting because what’s life without a little spontaneity now and then?!
+Here are a few ways in which you can make travel more exciting because what’s life without a little spontaneity now and then?!

 Jailbreak or hitchhike

 Remember when I had the challenge to get as far away from Exeter as possible in 48 hours without spending a single penny?
 Yep, that happened.
 If you’re a university student in the UK, your university’s RAG (Raise and Give) should offer you the opportunity to partake in an event known as Jailbreak.
 The basic aim is to get as far away from your start point as possible within a certain amount of time and without spending any money.
 Whilst we made it to Berlin (which in itself was extremely impressive), some students have made it as far as Australia and the United States.
 Overall Exeter Jailbreak 2016 raised over 20 grand for local charities, so that is definitely something to be proud of!

 Whilst we only stayed in Berlin overnight (because we’d all visited before and were so ready to get back home and finally sleep), if we had reached somewhere else this would have given us the opportunity to explore a city we wouldn’t have otherwise visited.
 Normally when you go on holiday you have an itinerary planned out, including the main sights and things to do, but with little travel planning involved, no currency and no plans, the world is your oyster (even if the situation can be quite stressful).